johko/awesome-german-open-source-ml/README.md

 This repo contains an overview of open source machine learning projects and companies providing these, which are based in Germany.

-A criteria for getting listed here, is that the main or at least a big part of the developers working on the project/for the company are located within Germany.
+A criteria for getting listed here, is that the roots of the project are in Germany or at least a big part of the developers working on the project/for the company are located within Germany.

+Contributions to this list are very welcome 🤗 Be it corrections, additions or suggestions - feel free to open an Issue or Pull Request.

 ## Categories
 Following are different categories of Machine Learning and the corresponding projects, including links to their social media representations